 This is often no easy feat in Midtown, we know.
-While we've covered dining options near Rockefeller Center and Times Square in the past, we wanted to give you even more suggestions this year, especially those that don't require reservations, meaning you can pop right in.
+While we've covered dining options near Rockefeller Center and Times Square in the past, we wanted to give you even more suggestions for this time of year, especially those that don't require reservations, meaning you can pop right in.
 With a full belly, you'll be ready to start again, tackling a holiday show or maybe a tour of the holiday department store windows.

-127 West 43rd Street (between 6th and 7th Avenues)
+127 West 43rd Street between Sixth and Seventh Avenues

 Sure you could go to the Shake Shack, but why not skip the lines and head on over to HB Burger for quality burgers and craft beer (for the grown-ups, of course) in a cozy, relaxed setting?
 The menu also offers a wide variety of other types of pub food, including salads, sandwiches and soups.
 Kids will especially love the tater tots.
 Considering the neighborhood, prices are very reasonable.
 No reservations are necessary and service is fast and friendly.